AudreyPoinsot/academic_website/index.md

 I am a second year Ph.D. student at <a href="https://www.inria.fr/en/">INRIA</a> (Paris, France) under the supervision of <a href="https://www.lri.fr/~marc/">Marc Shoenauer</a> and <a href="https://scholar.google.fr/citations?user=V3fDydQAAAAJ&hl/">Alessandro Leite</a>.

 At the intersection of Causality and Machine Learning, my current research project aims to improve decision-support tools with a specific interest in robustness and uncertainty.
-Having worked as a consultant for a year before starting my Ph.D., my research is driven by concrete use cases and applications.
+Having worked as a consultant for a year before starting my Ph.D. funded by this same company, my research is driven by concrete use cases and applications.

-My goal is to democratize the use of causal reasoning in statistical analysis for decision-making by providing tools to create value easily, sustainably, and fairly.
+My goal is to provide advise and knowledge in order to democratize the use of causal reasoning in statistical analysis for decision-making by providing tools to create value easily, sustainably, and fairly.

 ## Research Interests